top of page

 Climate justice recognizes that the communities least responsible for climate change are often the ones experiencing its worst impacts.

-These communities often hold deep, lived knowledge of systemic change – from preserving carbon sinks, responsible water protection, or mutual aid systems that enable community resilience to climate shocks.
+These communities often hold deep, lived knowledge of systemic change – preserving carbon sinks, responsible water protection, or community resilience systems.

-Meanwhile, those stewarding climate resources hold a wider view of how change is supported and sustained over time.
+Meanwhile, those who steward climate resources hold a wider view of how change is supported and sustained over time.

 Both perspectives matter – but they are not always seen or heard with the same weight.